 The Permit Authority is responsible for entering forward planning information into the relevant section of the register.
-Promoters should send forward planning information about works electronically in accordance with the current Technical Specification for EToN.
+Promoters should send forward planning information about works electronically in accordance with the current method of electronic data transfer.

-3. Permit Register
+3 Permit Register

 The Permit Authority will keep a register of all streets covered by the Permit Scheme and those streets that remain noticeable through NRSWA.
 The register will include information about all registerable activities including forward planning information and other events which could affect users of the street.